IBM/drupal-nginx-php-kubernetes/docs/DEPLOY-CONTAINERS.md

 ```

 ## Optional: Configure your namespace
-Right now, this POC is hardcoded to the "jjdojo" namespace.
+Right now, this POC is hardcoded to the "odrod" image namespace.
 To avoid overwriting other people's images, you may want create and configure your own namespace.

 Install the Bluemix container registry CLI plugin:
 ```bash